Recruitment: UN Advocacy Internship (Summer 2018)

 IMADR is currently not in a position to remunerate this internship or apply for a visa.
-Although we do not provide any kind of accommodation coverage, our office can help her/him find lodging in Geneva upon request.
-Monthly transportation allowance within Geneva and lunch will be provided.
-S/he must be able to commit for a minimum of 35 hours per week for 3 months, be a Swiss/ EU national or hold a valid permit which allows staying and undertaking internship in Switzerland.
+Although we do not provide any kind of accommodation coverage, our office can help finding lodging in Geneva upon request.
+Monthly transportation within Geneva and lunch will be covered.
+The intern must be able to commit for a minimum of 35 hours per week for 3 months, be a Swiss/ EU national or hold a valid permit which allows staying and undertaking internship in Switzerland.

 How to apply: